-From 1 July 2019, Members aged 65 to 74 with a total Superannuation balance below $300,000 will be able to make voluntary contributions it they met the Work Test in the previous year, as long as all of the conditions outlined below are satisfied:
+From 1 July 2019, Members with a low superannuation balance will be able to make voluntary contributions if they met the Work Test in the previous financial year.
+The conditions are outlined below:

-The Simplified Work Test has been authorised in the 2019 Federal Budget.
-To access the 2019 Budget, please click on the button below:
+The Work Test Exemption was authorised in the 2021 Federal Budget.
+To access the 2021 Budget, please click on the button below:

-Other considerations when utilising the Simplified Work Test:
+Other considerations when utilising the Work Test Exemption: